 Other interim measures may be implemented depending upon the Responding Party's relationship with the University.
 These interim measures may be kept in place through the conclusion of any review, investigation, or appeal process.
 Interim measures can be implemented regardless of whether or not the Reporting Party pursues formal university or criminal action.

-All employees who witness or receive a report of unlawful discrimination or other violations of the law have the obligation to report such actions to their immediate supervisor, the Office of EEO, the Texas Tech Police Department, or other appropriate law enforcement authority.
-A supervisor who receives a report of discrimination shall notify the Office of EEO of such report.
+All employees who witness or receive a report of unlawful discrimination or other violations of the law have the obligation to report such actions to their immediate supervisor, the Office of EO, the Texas Tech Police Department, or other appropriate law enforcement authority.
+A supervisor who receives a report of discrimination shall notify the Office of EO of such report.

 For reporting requirements relating to claims of Sexual Misconduct, see OP 40.03, Sexual Harassment, Sexual Assault, Sexual Misconduct, and Title IX Policy and Complaint Procedure.